This post may contain affiliate links. Please read our disclosure policy.

 How to Store and Make Ahead

 - Can You Freeze This?
-If you have some extra left, pour it in an ice cube tray, and it can be kept in the freezer for 8-12 months.
+If you have some extra, pour it into an ice cube tray and freeze it for 8-12 months.
+Add the ice cubes to a cocktail glass and top with seltzer for a lovely, light cocktail.

-More Fruity Cocktail Recipes
+More Fruity Drinks and Cocktail Recipes

 Pear Martini